-General dentistry procedures are designed to help keep the mouth healthy and fully functional for optimal oral health.
-Modern research has shown a connection exists between oral health and overall health, making it even more important to keep your mouth healthy and fully functional.
-Proper brushing, flossing, and rinsing on a daily basis can help to promote a healthy mouth, while regular dental checkups can enhance the existing functionality of the mouth through a variety of general dentistry procedures, including regular exams and teeth cleaning, fillings, oral cancer screenings, and tooth extractions.
+General dentistry procedures are designed to help keep the mouth healthy and functional for optimal oral health.
+Research has shown a connection exists between oral health and overall health, making it even more important to keep your mouth healthy and functional.
+Proper brushing, flossing, and rinsing on a daily basis can help to promote a healthy mouth, while regular dental checkups can help with the existing functionality of the mouth through a variety of general dentistry procedures, including regular exams and teeth cleaning, fillings, oral cancer screenings, and tooth extractions.

 Hygiene and Teeth Cleaning